Abhaytiwari303/SmartResume-Generator/README.md

 📄 SmartResume Generator
 🚀 Project Overview

 SmartResume Generator is an AI-powered resume builder that creates customized resumes for different job opportunities.
 It uses Google's Gemini API to generate professional resumes based on user-provided details.
-The app is built with Streamlit for a user-friendly interface and FPDF for PDF generation.

 🔹 Features
 ✅ AI-powered resume generation using Google Gemini API